-The Office of Enforcement’s role is to work closely with Division staff to identify, verify, and take enforcement actions to bring violators back into compliance with the law.
+Enforcement works closely with other DOGGR staff to identify and verify possible violations and take actions to bring violators into conformity with the law and prevent harm.
 Violations can range from minor issues such as missing records to more significant issues such as failing to perform safety equipment tests, spills, or falsifying records.
-Enforcement and Division staff will assess evidence and the severity of the impacts, and, as appropriate, seek civil or criminal action that can result in fines or jail time, respectively.
-Depending on the severity of the violation, an operator can be assessed up to $25,000 per day per incident (geothermal violations are limited to $5,000 per day).
+Enforcement and DOGGR staff assess evidence and the severity of the impacts, and, as appropriate, take corrective measures that can include administrative orders and civil penalties.
+Depending on the severity of the violation, an operator can be assessed a penalty up to $25,000 per day per incident (geothermal violations are limited to $5,000 per day).

-Fines collected from oil and gas operators will go into an Oil and Gas Environmental Remediation Account for resolving impacts caused by noncompliance.
-The State Oil and Gas Supervisor also has the option of allowing operators to spend up to 50 percent of fines on supplemental environmental projects (known as SEPs) to benefit communities impacted by oil and gas production.
+Administrative civil penalties collected from operators go into an Oil and Gas Environmental Remediation Account for plugging and abandoning (permanently sealing) oil and gas wells, decommissioning facilities, or remediating sites that otherwise might pose a danger.
+The State Supervisor of Oil and Gas has the option of allowing operators to spend up to 50 percent of assessed penalties on supplemental environmental projects (known as SEPs).